Vegan shopping in Los Cabos has gotten so much easier

 Just one con: $$, it is a little expensive, but it’s still worth checking out.

 The Green Goddess

 This is the store I used to visit most often.
 Unfortunately, they closed a few months ago, so I thought it best to update this post with that information.
 They had a large selection of herbs and spices, all kinds of lentils and beans, and vegan products.
-Best to make one more list 🙂

 - Herbs and Spices